arthurgermano/svelte-client-router/README.md

   params: {
     myCustomParam: "OK THEN SHALL WE!",
   },

+  // ## Force Reload - when in opened route try to push the same route
+  // by using pushRoute function
+  // When enabled it will reload the current route as if it was not opened
+  // ## Boolean
+  forceReload: false,

   // ## Ignore Global Before Function -
   // ## if should ignore defined global before function